Logo

 Louis Armstrong played at the New Cotton Club in Los Angeles with Lionel Hampton on drums.

-In 1931, Louis Armstrong appeared in his first movie, Ex-Flame, and was convicted of marijuana possession but received a suspended sentence.
+Louis Armstrong was convicted of marijuana possession but received a suspended sentence.

-Louis Armstrong sponsored a local baseball team known as Armstrong's Secret Nine and had a cigar named after him.
+Louis Armstrong sponsored a local baseball team called Armstrong's Secret Nine and had a cigar named after him.

-Louis Armstrong hired Joe Glaser as his new manager, a tough mob-connected wheeler-dealer, who began to straighten out his legal mess, mob troubles and debts.
+Louis Armstrong hired Joe Glaser as his new manager, a tough mob-connected wheeler-dealer who began straightening out his legal mess, mob troubles, and debts.

 Louis Armstrong began to experience problems with his fingers and lips, aggravated by his unorthodox playing style.